 Music plays a huge part of our lives.
 Not only do we enjoy listening to various tunes, but research shows the many benefits of music on all aspects of development.
 From cognitive to social to emotional to motor to language development (and so much more!), music reaches the depths of a human being in ways that no other art form does.

-So, when your child with special needs doesn’t have the manual dexterity to play an instrument, the attention span to stay with the task long enough, the ability to accept and discriminate different sounds, don’t despair.
+So, when your disabled child doesn’t have the manual dexterity to play an instrument, the attention span to stay with the task long enough, the ability to accept and discriminate different sounds, don’t despair.
 Like all the other Pinterest hacks I’ve shared with you, this one is doable in small increments as well!

-Why playing a musical instrument may be a challenge for a child with special needs
+Why playing a musical instrument may be a challenge for a disabled child

 - If a child has an auditory sensitivity, certain sounds might be too much for him to handle.